ToniWonKanobi/theoveranalyzed.net/posts/2015/6/17/leaving-squarespace-part-I-getting-started-with-camel.md

 # Step 1 - Installing Node & npm

 Here's the thing: I tried visiting the Node and npm pages for help with Casey's instructions.
 According to the documentation on the npm site, npm is installed whenever Node is.
-If that's the case, why did Casey write "Install Node & npm?"
-Why not just "Install Node [which installs Node as well]?"
+If that's the case, why did Casey write "Install Node & npm"?
+Why not just "Install Node [which installs Node as well]"?

 Turns out, all I had to do was install Node via this [package][nodejs 2].[^os] Once Node (and npm) were installed, I could use `node` and `npm` commands in the command line.
 I was ready for step 2.